ChanthMiao/ghc-wiki-mirror/building/preparation/mac-osx.md

 Secondly, you need an installation of GHC for use as your bootstrap compiler environment.

-There are 4 different choices.
+There are four different choices.
 Choose the one you are most comfortable with!
 The options below should be a GHC version \>= 7.8.3.

 1. Install a [binary distribution from GHC](http://www.haskell.org/ghc/download).
 1. Get the relocatable .app bundle using [ghcformacosx](http://github.com/ghcformacosx/ghc-dot-app)